mobilecoinofficial/grapevine/README.md

 1. First you will try to create an attested connection.
 On success, you will end up with an instance of `mc-noise` cipher which you can use to encrypt messages for the enclave.
-2. Then, look at the `client_request` API of the `grapevine-api` proto file.
+2. Then, look at the `client_request` API of the `mc-grapevine-api` proto file.
 You will encrypt a `QueryRequest` object for the enclave, proudcing an `attest::Message` object which you will attach to that API.
 When you get a response, you can decrypt it using your cipher object, and then try to decode the `QueryResponse` object and interpret it.